maiconrd/exololi/README.md

 -EPOS2 configuration: Start Up and PDO Config.

--Sends a position set point in qc (quadrant counts).
+-Sends a position set point in qc (quad counts).

 -Requests, reads and print in the terminal the current position, velocity and electrical current.